Tooth enamel plays an important role in protecting the teeth from various elements.

-Having your child drink these beverages through a straw is also a better option as the drink will have little to no direct contact with the teeth through this method.
-Because sugary drinks in general can help feed oral bacteria, cavities are more likely to occur.
+Having your child drink these beverages through a straw, however, is a better option as the drink will have little direct contact with the teeth through this method.
+Because sugary drinks in general can feed oral bacteria, cavities are more likely to occur.
 For this reason, limitation of both sugary and acidic beverages is vital.

 Remember that brushing right after drinking or eating something acidic can cause enamel erosion.
-Have your child wait a half hour after consumption before thoroughly brushing their teeth.
+Have your child wait a half hour after consumping the latter before thoroughly brushing their teeth.
 Waiting allows the mouth to neutralize the acidic pH in the mouth.

 Provide healthy, nutritious foods for your child.

 Healthy food provides the vitamins in minerals for a healthy enamel layer.
-In particular, vitamin D, vitamin K, phosphorous, animal protein, and calcium keep enamel strong.
-Particular enamel-strengthening foods include strawberries, celery, dairy products (non-sweetened yogurt, milk, cheese and kefir), and meat.
+In particular, vitamin D, vitamin K, phosphorous, protein, and calcium keep the enamel strong.
+Particular enamel-strengthening foods include strawberries, celery, dairy products (non-sweetened yogurt, milk, cheese, and kefir), and meat.

 Providing healthy food for your child also means limiting sweet treats.
 While it’s important to keep everything in moderation, it’s vital that healthy foods are the main component of your child’s diet.

-As always, upkeeping twice-a-year dental checkups/cleanings for your child is important to ensure your child’s teeth are where the need to be.
+As always, upkeeping twice-a-year dental checkups for your child is important to ensure your child’s teeth are where they need to be.
 Dentists will be able to identify enamel wear, cavities, faulty brushing or flossing skills in addition to other oral-related problems.
 These issues can be spotted and treated before they worsen over the course of time.